Women for Human Rights

-Women for Human Rights (WHR) is an organisation which works to secure the political, social, cultural and economic rights of single women in Nepal.
+Women for Human Rights, single women group (WHR) is an organization which works to secure the political, social, cultural and economic rights of single women in Nepal.
 It was founded by Lily Thapa.
-It works in 73 districts and 1550 village development committees, with over 100,000 single women members.
+It works in 73 districts and 1550 village development committees, with over 100,000 single female members.

 Background

 Gender discrimination is the stark and shameful reality of a country facing Nepal, a country that marches on the path of progress and aims to achieve modernity.
-Violence against women is pervasive and to this day, remains marked with acute poverty, inequality and marginalisation, especially in cases of single women.
-Research clearly indicates the horrific situation of the women in Nepal, caused by age-old norms of a male-dominated society.
-According to the 2011 Nepal Demographic Health Survey, one in every five women between the ages of 15-49 experience domestic violence at least once in their life.
+Violence against women is pervasive and to this day, remains marked by acute poverty, inequality and marginalization, especially in the case of single women.
+Research clearly indicates the horrific situation of women in Nepal, caused by the age-old norms of a male-dominated society.
+According to the 2011 Nepal Demographic Health Survey, one in every five women between the ages of 15 and 49 experiences domestic violence at least once in their life.
 Despite the legal age for marriage being 20, 41% of women are married before they turn 18.
-The 2015 Constitution of Nepal has established equal right to property for spouses, thereby prohibiting gender discrimination.
+The 2015 Constitution of Nepal has established equal rights to property for spouses, thereby prohibiting gender discrimination.
 The Civil Code of Nepal however, limits the rights of inheritance of unmarried daughters, as it is automatically assumed that once married, they will have access to property through their husband.